Michele Jawando: Media

-She has been a co-host of Sirius XM, as well as a podcaster.
+She has been a co-host of SiriusXM, as well as a podcaster.

 In 2015, President Barack Obama went to visit an American jail to further his work in countering racial discrimination in the US justice system.
 The British newspaper The Guardian turned to Jawando for comment.
 Some saw Obama as a lame-duck President but Jawando saw that this was his opportunity to address US systemic bias.
 She pointed out that he had a special outlook because he was the first African-American President.

 Jawando has been brought in as an expert to give her insight into American politics where she volunteered that the (then) President Donald Trump was not telling the truth.

 In 2020, she was one of ten people to receive the Caribbean American Heritage Award because of her Caribbean heritage and for her outstanding contributions to corporate America.

 As of January 2023, Jawando was senior vice president for programs of the Omidyar Network.